 Namita Waikar is Managing Editor, PARI, and a CounterMedia trustee.
 She oversees the finance and administrative functions of the trust that runs PARI.
-Her work includes administering the PARI fellowships programme, managing communications with volunteers, overseeing all Indian language translations and reviews, and anchoring the landmark Grindmill Songs Project.
+Her work includes administering the PARI fellowships programme, managing communications with institutional donors, and leading the landmark Grindmill Songs Project.

 Namita is also a writer and translator (Marathi to English), and some of her stories, photos and videos are published on PARI.
 In her day job, she is a partner in a chemistry databases firm in Pune, which is the culmination of her work of over 20 years as a biochemist and a software project manager.